quixotic120/MFMarlin/README.md

 random reboot - appears to be a function of using too much at once (e.g. ramping heat WAY up on both extruders and bed while having the carriage move around) and is most likely an issue with my power supply, but still trying to see if I can reproduce it.
 SD sometimes not detected after reboot - every time this has happened reseating the card has fixed the issue. again, trying to reproduce consistently.

-to do - enable second extruder when new thermistor comes; play with extruder offsets in firmware to replace M218 commands in slicer starting gcode.

 msg me if you find a bug or have questions although I do not guarantee I can help or will respond in a timely manner.